GeiDianQianQian/Assignment1/README.md

 # Assignment1

-The purpose of this assignment is for introducting pyhton, numpy, pandas and jupter notebook.
+This assignment is for introducting Pyhton, Numpy, Pandas and Jupyter Notebook.